Subwords as Skills: Tokenization for Sparse-Reward Reinforcement Learning: Experiments

+There are a few key hyperparameters of our method ($k$, $N_\text{min}$ and $L$).
+In the following, we perform ablations over them in the AntMaze Medium and Kitchen environments.
+In general, behavior in the Kitchen environment is much noisier, which may indicate that RL training is still unstable.

-All of our results in Table~\ref{tab:online} use the simple rule-of-thumb that $k = 2\times \text{degrees-of-freedom}$.
-Such a choice may not be optimal depending on the setting.
-In Table~\ref{tab:num_clusters} we see that this choice seems to be a simple sweet spot across the two domains, though the method can achieve reward with significantly different values of $k$.
+\paragraph{Number of Discrete Primitives} All of our results in Figure~\ref{fig:online} use the simple rule-of-thumb that $k = 2\times \text{degrees-of-freedom}$.
+In Figure~\ref{fig:num_clusters} we see that this choice seems to be acceptable, though it should be noted that significantly larger values of $k$ lead to shorter skills as there are fewer and fewer common subwords with the desired length $L$.